-It’s only been a month since the election, but it’s looking like a Trump administration combined with a Republican congress makes for a very business friendly, as well as corporate and income tax friendly, environment.
+It’s only been 4 months since the election, but it’s looking like a Trump administration combined with a Republican congress makes for a very business friendly, as well as corporate and income tax friendly, environment.

-So, what’s behind the last month’s gains and what, if anything, do we know about tax-related changes (likely) coming for 2017?
+So, what’s behind the recent gains and what, if anything, do we know about tax-related changes (likely) coming for 2017 and beyond?